BrainDigitalSlideArchive/SlideRelabeler/README.md

 # SlideRelabeler
 A desktop application for de-identifying whole slide images built with electron.
+[View the project homepage](https://braindigitalslidearchive.github.io/SlideRelabeler/) for more information and to download the application installer.

 ## Design
 The app has a modern and powerful frontend (React/Redux/Redux-Saga).
 The back-end server invokes python code to interact with the WSI files.
 It is packaged into a stand-alone application for easy installation and use.